Sebastianhju/Runeterra-5e/Items/Uncommon Items.md

 - 550 Gold
 - Cloak

 **Momentery Focus**: As a bonus action you can enter a state of focus that last for a minute, when in this state your critical strike chance is increased by one and you are agile.
-Once this effect is used it cannot be used again until you finish a long rest.
+Once this effect is used it cannot be used again until you finish a short rest rest.

 _You gain +1 to dexterity saving throws_